lam-2015/poli-run/README.md

 ### Handling Users (LAB 5) ###

-1) Create a SessionHelper and include it in the `ApplicationController` (helpers are automatically added to views, but not to controllers)
+1) Create a SessionsHelper and include it in the `ApplicationController` (helpers are automatically added to views, but not to controllers)

 - create `sessions_helper.rb` in `app/helpers`
 - add `include SessionsHelper` in `app/controllers/application_controller.rb`